newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/electrical-business-license.md

 required: true
 issuingAgency: New Jersey Division of Consumer Affairs Board of Electrical Contractors
 ---
-You need to apply for a business permit before you can legally offer electrical contracting services.
+Your business needs a permit before you can legally offer electrical contracting services.

 The board reviews business applications on a monthly basis.
 Your application must be received 10 days prior to the meeting date to be reviewed on the current month.
 [See the meeting schedule](https://www.njconsumeraffairs.gov/elec/Pages/meetings.aspx) to help you plan the timing of your application.